-Contract assets consist primarily of unbilled amounts resulting from contracts when revenue recognized exceeds the amount billed due to billing schedule timing.
-Contract liabilities result from advance payments received on a contract or from billings in excess of revenue recognized on contracts due to billing schedule timing.
-The \$3.6 million decrease in the Company's net contract assets is due to a decline in international marketing services, which were impacted by COVID-19, and decreases in hurricane relief and rebuild work for U.S. state and local governments offset by an increase in U.S. federal government work, which are part of the contracts acquired under the ITG acquisition, and an increase in our international government work.
+Contract assets consist primarily of unbilled amounts resulting from long-term contracts when revenue recognized exceeds the amount billed due to billing schedule timing.
+Contract liabilities result from advance payments received on a contract or from billings in excess of revenue recognized on long-term contracts due to billing schedule timing.
+The \$11.7 million increase in the Company's net contract assets (liabilities) is due to the timing of work performed in relation to billing schedule timing for fixed price programs which resulted in the change in contract liabilities, particularly in our international operations.
+The increase in contract assets is primarily due to hurricane relief and rebuild work for U.S. state and local governments which is considered part of the energy, environment and infrastructure client market, and most of which has been performed on time-and-materials agreements.
+The increase in contract liabilities is primarily due to advanced billing for costs in 2019.
 There were no material changes to contract balances due to impairments or business combinations during the period.
-During the year ended December 31, 2020 and 2019, the Company recognized \$24.7 million and \$23.0 million in revenue related to the contract liabilities balance at December 31, 2019 and 2018, respectively.

-December 3 31, 2020 Decen nber 31, 2019 Change Contract assets \$ 143,369 \$ 142,337 \$ 1,032 Contract liabilities (42,050) (37,413) (4,637) Net contract assets \$ 101,319 \$ 104,924 \$ (3,605)
+December 31 , 2019 December 3 31, 2018 Change Contract assets \$ 142,337 \$ 126,688 \$ 15,649 Contract liabilities (37,413) (33,494) (3,919) Net contract assets (liabilities) \$ 104,924 \$ 93,194 \$ 11,730